This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.

 Perhaps an indirect benefit, but by no means a small one.
 When you spend significant time on developing a content strategy on Quora, you will no doubt begin to see patterns.

 For example, I saw the question, “How do I start a Travel Blog” at least 20 times and had close to 500+ people who followed a similar question.
-This made me realise that even though generic guides on how to begin blogging existed, a detailed guide specific to travel bloggers just didnt exist.
+This made me realise that even though generic guides on how to begin blogging existed, a detailed guide specific to travel bloggers just didn’t exist.
+I often also login to the Quora app and sometimes snoop around for potential trending questions so I can get some new ideas.

 So I went ahead, and created a step by step guide for travel and lifestyle bloggers.